-Chief Superintendent Jim Downie is Local Police Commander for Renfrewshire and Inverclyde Division.
+Chief Superintendent Alan Murray is Local Police Commander for Renfrewshire and Inverclyde Division.

 The Renfrewshire and Inverclyde Division serves around 264,500 people over 165 square miles.
 It includes the towns of Paisley, Renfrew, Greenock, Port Glasgow and Gourock - all covered by CCTV surveillance systems for a marked reduction in crime.

 The Division has three territorial command areas aligned with the respective local councils with each having a dedicated Area Commander who has the responsibility for all day-to-day policing functions in that area.

 Each area is served by a number of community policing teams.
 These teams are built around the needs of local people.
 They are responsible for responding to calls in the local area, as well as looking for long term solutions to key issues.

 Through local consultation we give local people the opportunity to express local views on local issues.
 Building on this we develop local policing plans which support local communities.